-From regal to rustic, Trump heads to Camp David for weekend
+Trump goes from regal to rustic this weekend at Camp David

 So far, Trump has preferred his own properties.
 He regularly headed to his private club Mar-a-Lago in Palm Beach, Florida, during the early days of his administration, embracing it as the “winter White House” and using it to host the leaders of Japan and China.
 More recently he has favored his golf club in Bedminster, New Jersey, where he has a home.

-Going to his properties incurs additional security expenses unlike a trip to Camp David, which is protected year-round as a military installation.
+Going to his properties incurs additional security expenses, unlike a trip to Camp David, which is protected year-round as a military installation.

 Ken Walsh, chief White House correspondent for U.S. News & World Report, wrote about presidential getaways in his book “From Mount Vernon to Crawford: A History of the Presidents and Their Retreats.”
 He said many presidents have liked the freedom and security offered by Camp David, where they can spend time outdoors and with their families out of the public eye.